Undergraduate Course: Translation from Japanese to English (ASST10148)

 On completion of this course, the student will be able to:

-- Apply a linguistic and sociocultural knowledge of both the source language and the target language, and discuss critically their decisions in translating from Japanese to English
+- Apply in-depth linguistic and sociocultural knowledge of both the source language and the target language, and discuss critically their decisions in translating from Japanese to English

 Hasegawa, Y. (2012) The Routledge Course in Japanese Translation, London and New York: Routledge.

 Other recommended reading: